IP-DND-Resources/Tactician-Class-5e-2024/Tactician-Class-Homebrewey.md

 \page

-## Tactitician Subclasses
+## Tactician Subclasses
-A Tactitician subclass is a specialization that grants you features at certain Tactitician levels, as specified in the subclass.
+A Tactician subclass is a specialization that grants you features at certain Tactician levels, as specified in the subclass.
 This section presents the Perfectionist, Altruist, Doppelganger, and Experimenter subclasses.

 ### Perfectionist